jupyter-book/jupyter-book/docs/advanced/pdf.md

 ## Build a PDF using LaTeX

 You can also use LaTeX to build a PDF of your book.
 This process requires you to have `tex` setup on your system.
-Jupyter Book will construct a LaTeX file and then uses the system `latex` to build that LaTeX file.
+Jupyter Book will construct a LaTeX file and then use the system `latex` to build that LaTeX file.

 :::{margin}
 The LaTeX file that `jupyter-book` produces is not particularly easy to edit primarily